 The way the audiologist practices, as well as their specialisation, are critically important factors to consider when choosing an audiologist to work with, for a period that could potentially span over years.
 You have to consider this almost like an interview process.
 I’ll try and keep it as simple as possible.

-Where they work may have a big impact
+Where they work may have a an oversize impact

 Audiologists can be found in a number of settings.
 These include working in hospitals, government organisations, hearing aid retail chains, big box stores, ear, nose and throat specialist offices, medical clinics, schools and private practice to name a few.